 LDH8 with RouteScene LidarPod

 This X8 prototype flew the first RouteScene LidarPod prototype at the end of 2013, with incredible results.
-Things have moved on since then and the latest version of the LDH8 is currently under testing with the production version of the pod, achieving flight times of around 35 – 40 mins with payload, in ‘real world’ conditions.
+Things have moved on since then and the latest version of the LDH8 is now in regular use with clients all over the world, achieving flight times of up to 30 minutes with payload, in real world conditions.

-This Quad is an on going project that utilises thrust vectoring on the all four motors for directional and yaw control, with the idea that the airframe can manoeuvre and / or hold it’s position across the ground by altering the angle of thrust of each motor individually, allowing the airframe to remain level at all times.
-This means there is no need for the aircraft to change the angle of the frame itself when making transitional moves, and the payload can be kept very nearly level at all times without the need for additional stabilisation.
+This Quad is an ongoing project that utilises thrust vectoring on all four motors for directional and yaw control, with the idea that the airframe can manoeuvre and / or hold its position across the ground by altering the angle of thrust of each motor individually, allowing the airframe to remain level at all times.
+This means there is no need for the aircraft to change the angle of the frame itself when making transitional moves and the payload can be kept very nearly level at all times without the need for additional stabilisation.